How to pronounce the name Phoenix

 How popular is the name Phoenix?

-Popularity rankings for Phoenix around the world
+Popularity rankings and trends for Phoenix around the world

 Country Comparison